Code organization

 ).
 The number of characters in a constant name cannot exceed 100.

-A constant's value must be in the range between and (both inclusive) and can be defined by an arithmetic expression using +
+A constant's value must be in a decimal or hexidecimal form and be in the range between and (both inclusive).
+Value can be defined by an arithmetic expression using +

 , -